 Shar looked up when she heard her mate’s voice.

-Dustin smiled when he saw them and went straight for Shar.
+Dustin smiled when he saw them and went straight to Shar.

-“Yes, Raj, we will be there.
+“Yes, Raj, we’ll be there.
 Bye,” he said with an irritated growl, then hung up.

 “Raj complaining about us missing last week’s game?”
 Shar asked as she wrapped her arms around his waist.